The Cicada

 It is better to stay silent when summer passes,

-It is better to wait—
+to wait—

 until the last cicada clicks off.